Hailing from Knoxville, Tennessee, Sherry is a writer, animal lover, traveler, and caregiver. She seeks the unconventional life.

 - I finally tried chia seeds and regret waiting so long.
-I buy from Amazon because it is a great price, and I like the container they come in.
+I buy these from Amazon because it is a great price, and I like the container they come in.
 Chia seeds are great, don't mess up the blender as much as flaxseed, and are super nutritious.
-With four grams of protein in one serving (2 tablespoons), it packs a lot of punch. these
+With four grams of protein in one serving (2 tablespoons), it packs a lot of punch.

 - Unsweetened coconut flakes are great in this recipe.
 They add awesome texture and flavor.
 It complements the pineapple so well.
 They don't completely puree in the blender, so you will notice immediately after your first sip—delicious!

 - Vanilla Greek yogurt is great for this.
 It has a sweet yet neutral flavor.